What is Healthcare Fraud?

 - Physician Self-Referrals

-With many years of experience in criminal defense, the attorneys at Oberheiden Law Group, PLLC are experienced to guide you in your lawsuit.
-When it comes to defending clients, Oberheiden Law Group, PLLC approaches each case with maximum dedication and determination and with the objective to get each and every client the absolute best outcome under the circumstances.
+With many years of experience in criminal defense, the attorneys at Oberheiden, P.C. are experienced to guide you in your lawsuit.
+When it comes to defending clients, Oberheiden, P.C. approaches each case with maximum dedication and determination and with the objective to get each and every client the absolute best outcome under the circumstances.
 Individual and corporate clients from across the United States hire Dr. Nick Oberheiden and his team seeking protection against expected or pending criminal charges and government investigations.

-The Oberheiden Law Group, PLLC appears in governmental investigations across the country.
-In 2015 alone, our attorneys have obtained no civil or criminal liability outcomes for their clients and were able to dismiss health care fraud investigations involving the following government agencies.
+Oberheiden, P.C. appears in governmental investigations across the country.
+In 2015 alone, our attorneys have obtained no civil or criminal liability outcomes for their clients and were able to dismiss healthcare fraud investigations involving the following government agencies.

 - Successful defense of a physician owned entity against an investigation by the Office of Inspector General